History of Our Department

 In early 2005, the entire Police operation was moved back to City Hall, and the old Police Department on Sixth Avenue was demolished to make a parking area.

 Upon the retirement of Chief Parks, John Nicholson served as the interim Chief.
 Shortly thereafter Herbert Blake was named Chief, and served from 2008 until 2020.
-Chief Blake took a position of Chief Deputy with the Buncombe County Sheriff's Office.
+Chief Blake left the department to work at the Buncombe County Sheriff's Office.

 During Chief Blake's tenure, the department grew in employee size, adding patrol officers, school resource officers, and dispatchers.
 The department also developed a smart phone app, one of the first in WNC.
 In 2018, plans were developed to build a new police station on Ashe Street.